JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/saves.md

 > Freya rolls a STR save to try and grapple the Hobgoblin and toss him off the cliff.
 She rolls a 17, a fail!

 **Warden**: _"Their leader picks you up and flings you backward, sending you careening off the cliff.
 Fortunately the Catring activates its final charge, and you are able to gracefully catch a tree branch jutting off the mountainside 10ft below.
-It will take you two turns to climb back up, or you'll need to make a DEX save to do it quickly._"
+It will take you two turns to climb back up, or you'll need to make a AGL save to do it quickly._"

 **Freya**: _"Damn.
 Well, hopefully my comrades will fare well enough without me until I return..."_